 An online resource that helps to calculate how child support and spousal support is divided between you and your former spouse.
 In general the amounts calculated are similar to how the courts would assign support but may vary depending on your situation.

 The BC Ministry of Justice provides a range of services to support families in BC.
 The Family Justice BC website provides general information about family law in British Columbia.

 It has information for people considering changes in their family relationships, such as separation and divorce, and may be of interest to people thinking of marrying or living with someone in a marriage-like relationship.

-Parenting After Separation is a free three-hour workshop for parents dealing with family break-up issues of child custody, access, guardianship and/or support.
+Parenting After Separation is a free three-hour online course for parents dealing with family break-up issues of child custody, access, guardianship and/or support.
 Topics include the impact of separation on children, decision-making and legal options.
-Depending on your location, you can attend an in person course or do it online.

 For more information on managing your finances see Parenting After Separation: Finances.
 It is a free online course that provides information and strategies about dealing with finances to separated parents.